hb9kns/webforms/README.md

 	+	1003	April 1984	present
 	+	1004	June 2014	November 2015

-In this case, the index entry 1002 would no longer be present in the record tables, and the entry for index 1002 would not be displayed, when the record file is rendered.
-This can be changed in the page view, however.
+In this case, the index entry 1002 would no longer be available in the record tables, and the entry for index 1002 would not be displayed, when the record file is rendered.
+The latter can be changed in the page view, however.

 ### Configuration file